 Field Description Auth Type Define the authorization type.
-Valid values are: Open -Anyone is authorized to use the network.
+Valid values are: Open - Anyone is authorized to use the network.
 This authorization type has no encryption.
 The Default Auth role is the only supported policy role.
 WEP - Static Wired Equivalent Privacy (WEP) offers keys for a selected network, that match the WEP mechanism used on the rest of the network.
 Each AP can participate in up to 50 networks.
 Specify one WEP key per network.
 This option is offered to support legacy APs.
-WPAv2 with PSK - Network access is allowed to any client that knows the pre-shared key (PSK).
+WPA2 with PSK - Network access is allowed to any client that knows the pre-shared key (PSK).
 All data between the client and the AP is AES encrypted using the shared secret.
 Privacy is based on the IEEE standard, and privacy settings are editable.
 If MAC-based authentication (MBA) is enabled, you can assign different roles to different devices with a PSK because MBA distinguishes between different devices.
 If MBA is not enabled, then devices with a PSK use the Default Auth role only.
 WPA2 Enterprise w/ RADIUS - Supports 802.1X authentication with a RADIUS server, using AES encryption.
 This method can be used with client certificate-based authentication (EAP-TLS).
 All 802.1X protocols are supported.
-Note: Captive Portal is not supported when using WPA2 Enterprise w/ RADIUS.
-An exception is Centralized Web Authentication (CWA).
+Authentication (CWA).
 CWA captive portal supports WPA2 Enterprise w/ RADIUS.
 Privacy Settings Protected Management Frames - Management Frames are the signaling packets used in the 802.11 wireless standard to allow a device to negotiate with an AP.
 PMF adds an integrity check to control packets being sent between the client and the access point.
-This setting is enabled by default.
 Valid values are: Enabled.
 Supports PMF format but does not require it.
 Disabled.
 Does not address PMF format.
 Clients connect regardless of format.
 Required.
 Requires all devices use PMF format.
-This could r
+This could result in older devices not connecting.
+WPA3 - Personal with SAE - 128-bit encryption.
+AP3xx running ExtremeWireless WiNG 7.3x and later.
+AP4xx running ExtremeWireless WiNG 7.3x and later.
+AP5xx running ExtremeWireless WiNG 7.2x and later.